IcyPebble/webinter/README.md

 # Webinter
-The aim of “WebInter” is to provide (existing) Python code with simple and good-looking *web* *inter*faces.
+The aim of "WebInter" is to provide (existing) Python code with simple and good-looking *web* *inter*faces.
 In this sense, it is not intended to enable the creation of finished apps or games, but merely to make code more interactive and illustrate results based on user input.

-<span style="color:grey; font-size: x-small"><i>This is just a “small” project and thus will be maintained/updated irregularly</i></span>
+<span style="color:grey; font-size: x-small"><i>This is just a "small" project and thus will be maintained/updated irregularly</i></span>

 ### Table of contents
 1. [Installation](#installation)